fouriaux/hola_adios/README.md

   Usage of Global Array.
 NOTES:
-  in XML coordination-communicator attribute must be specified on group that use global arrays (error message not clear...)
+  in XML coordination-communicator attribute is mandatory must be specified on group that use global arrays (error message not clear...)

 Note the difference when now dumping file:
   > $ADIOS_ROOT/bin/bpls --string --dump data/2.bp /hola_msg